Primary

 Pick a tempo like 3-1-2-0 (3 seconds down, 1 second pause, 2 seconds up, no pause at top).
 Count the tempo precisely—do not speed up as fatigue sets in.
 Use significantly lighter weight than normal curls.

-Want Tempo Curl in your program?
+See where Tempo Curl fits in your weekly plan

 Stand holding dumbbells with underhand grip.